 Chobe had shorter grass than Pilanesberg National Park but there were more shrubs and small trees for animals to disappear behind and under.
 The landscape was just as green!

 Once again it was just us and our guide Sue.
-We were so lucky to have a her and an entire game truck to ourselves!
+We were so lucky to have her and an entire game truck to ourselves!

 Impala